Go West Young Man (Michael W. Smith album)

-Go West Young Man is the sixth studio album by American singer-songwriter Michael W. Smith, released on October 1, 1990 through Reunion.
-This record was his first attempt at mainstream success.
-It was successful, as it scored a Billboard Hot 100 top ten hit with "Place in This World", which peaked at number 6 on the Billboard Hot 100 chart in 1991.
+Go West Young Man is the sixth studio album by American singer-songwriter Michael W. Smith, released on October 1, 1990, through Reunion.

 Background

-Michael W. Smith most notably performed "Place in This World", which peaked at number 6 on the US Billboard Hot 100 and number 3 on Cash Box (#5 AC), and "For You" on various shows, for example The Arsenio Hall Show, to promote the album.
+Michael W. Smith most notably performed "Place in This World" and "For You" on various shows, such as The Arsenio Hall Show, to promote the album.
 The record was a mainstream crossover success for Smith and became a platinum album.
+In 1991, "Place in This World" peaked at number 6 on the US Billboard Hot 100, number 3 on Cashbox and number 5 on the Adult Contemporary chart.
 Videos were produced for both singles released and received much radio airplay.
 Several of the songs from this album made it into his greatest hits album, The First Decade (1983-1993).